Covid-19: The peoples’ path from crisis to recovery

 Emerging from the pandemic is an opportunity to build a better future; but it could fuel existing inequalities and drivers of environmental destruction.
 For example, indigenous and rural communities in Cameroon without access to hydro-alcohol gels and soaps have relied on traditional pharmacopoeia during the crisis.
 Yet such know-how could be threatened as pressures to revive the economy target forest resources.
 What is needed, says Flora, is recognition of the status and rights of Indigenous Peoples.

 Indigenous Peoples in the uplands of the Philippines, meanwhile, should attract government investment to support livelihoods and green jobs.
-According to Jason this should go hand in hand with investment in the remaining forest.
+According to Jayson this should go hand in hand with investment in the remaining forest.
 “This can potentially take them out of poverty while protecting our natural resources and enhancing the country’s resilience against future pandemics, as well as the negative impacts of global climate change.”

 Civil society and Friends of the Earth’s track record